scikit-learn-contrib/qolmat/docs/imputers.rst

 5. RPCA
 -------
 Robust Principal Component Analysis (RPCA) is a modification of the statistical procedure of PCA which allows to work with a data matrix :math:`\mathbf{D} \in \mathbb{R}^{n \times d}` containing missing values and grossly corrupted observations.
 We consider here the imputation task alone, but these methods can also tackle anomaly correction.
-See the :class:`~qolmat.imputations.imputers.ImputerRPCA` class.

 Two cases are considered.